mikeperry-tor/vanguards/README.md

 vanguards
 ```

+Note that while the setup.sh script tells pip to require hashes on all
+downloads, virtualenv may still download some packages without verification.

 If you do not want your environment to be in the vanguardenv subdirectory, you
 can specify a different directory as an argument to **setup.sh**.